-In any case, the report will show you redirect (3XX) and worker mistake (5XX) response codes.
+Furthermore, the report will show redirect (3XX) and worker mistake (5XX) response codes.

 The URI tab incorporates data identified with the said URLs.
-In case you’re truly keen on learning about the contrast between URLs and URIs, you can look at Daniel Miessler’s clarification.
-However, it’s anything but a subject that you’ll discover exciting.
+You can look at Daniel Miessler’s clarification if you are genuinely keen on learning the contrast between URLs and URIs.
+However, it is anything but a subject that you will discover exciting.
 The tab incorporates data about every URI, like its content, status code, and hash esteem.

 You may think about the significance of page titles in SEO.

-The tab will also show you pages with missing titles, duplicate titles, and titles that are either excessively short (under 35 characters) or excessively long (in excess of 65 characters).
+The tab will also show you pages with missing tags, duplicate titles, and titles that are either excessively short (under 35 characters) or overly long (over 65 characters).

 The Custom tab will show data recovered with a Screaming Frog custom hunt.
-You can utilize custom inquiry to go through your HTML source and extract data with XPath, regex, or CSS Path.
-Then, at that point, you can make an inquiry explicit filter in the Custom tab to see the data you’re searching for.
+You can use custom inquiry to access your HTML source and extract data with XPath, regex, or CSS Path.
+Then, at that point, you can inquire clear filter in the Custom tab to see the data you find.

 The Analytics tab will show you measurements assembled from Google Analytics.
 That is, accepting you integrated the device with GA.
-In the event that you’re now acquainted with Google Analytics, the Analytics tab will show you natural information, like the number of meetings, level of new meetings, number of new clients, and average meeting duration.
+Suppose you are now acquainted with Google Analytics.
+In that case, the Analytics tab will show you natural information, like the number of meetings, level of new discussions, number of new clients, and average meeting duration.
 You can use this tab to discover pages with a high bounce rate.

-Screaming frog is surely one of the best SEO auditing tools out there.
+Screaming Frog is undoubtedly one of the best SEO auditing tools out there.